thrackle-io/rules-engine/docs/userGuides/rules/ACCOUNT-DENY-FOR-NO-ACCESS-LEVEL.md

 ## Evaluation Exceptions
 - This rule doesn't apply when a **ruleBypassAccount** address is in either the *from* or the *to* side of the transaction.
 This doesn't necessarily mean that if an rule bypass account is the one executing the transaction it will bypass the rule, unless the aforementioned condition is true.
 - This rule doesn't apply when a **registeredAMM** address is in either the *from* or the *to* side of the transaction.
-- This rule doesn't apply when the *to* address is the zero address to allow for burning while rule is active.
 - In the case of ERC20s, this rule doesn't apply when a **registered treasury** address is in the *to* side of the transaction.

 ### Revert Message